IceHe/lib/snip/redis/basics.md

 -   or [getting the member with highest ranking in a sorted set](https://redis.io/commands/zrangebyscore).

 In order to achieve its outstanding performance, Redis works with an **in-memory dataset**.

--   Depending on your use case, you can **persist it either by** [dumping the dataset to disk](https://redis.io/topics/persistence#snapshotting) every once in a while, or by [appending each command](https://redis.io/topics/persistence#append-only-file) to a log.
+Depending on your use case, you can **persist it either by** [dumping the dataset to disk](https://redis.io/topics/persistence#snapshotting) every once in a while, or by [appending each command](https://redis.io/topics/persistence#append-only-file) to a log.
--   _Persistence can be optionally disabled, if you just need a feature-rich, networked, in-memory cache._

-Redis also supports trivial-to-setup ( 微不足道的设置 ) [master-slave asynchronous replication](https://redis.io/topics/replication), with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.
+Redis also supports trivial-to-setup ( 琐碎的设置 ) [master-slave asynchronous replication](https://redis.io/topics/replication), with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

 Other features include: